My Introduction to Networking

 SLU Connect brings students to cities all over the country where Laurentians live and gives participants the opportunity to learn about the location, people, and professions in the area.
 It is a great opportunity for students to develop professional skills.
 My experience with SLU Connect-San Francisco and my overall experience at SLU have a tremendous amount of parallels.
 From the incredible people I have been able to meet, to the leadership opportunities I have experienced, to the moments that have shifted my perspectives on life, and the numerous overall invaluable skills that I have learned, I have cherished every moment I have had thus far at SLU.

 Before participating in the SLU Connect-San Francisco program, I had always heard, “Take advantage of Career Services, they are there to help you,” from nearly every Laurentian I had talked to.
-It was not until I went outside my comfort zone by participating in SLU Connect that I realized how truly valuable Career Services is, but how valuable the whole St. Lawrence community is, too.
+It was not until I went outside my comfort zone by participating in SLU Connect that I realized how truly valuable Career Services is, and how valuable the whole St. Lawrence community is, too.
 Whether it be professors, peers, Dining Services, coaches, custodians, or anyone else, Laurentians lift each other up.
 The key idea that encompasses how I view the St. Lawrence community is that it is a melting pot for individuals to engage in new ways of thinking and make new connections.
 It's easy to see how walking through the door to Career Services in the Sullivan Student Center is a representation of the lasting connections and skills gained through being a Laurentian.